 Robert Wyatt is a Steinway Artist who has performed throughout the United States and internationally, gathering critical acclaim for sensitive and colorful solo and chamber music recitals.
 Featured on NPR and PBS broadcasts, Mr. Wyatt has also performed at the Kennedy Center, the Library of Congress and the Smithsonian Institution in Washington, D.C., Steinway Hall and the 92Y in New York, and Boston’s Jordan Hall and the Museum of Fine Arts.

 Mr. Wyatt holds three degrees in piano performance, having studied with Béla Böszörményi-Nagy in Boston and completing his doctorate with the eminent Hungarian pianist, Edward Kilenyi.
-He is currently the Director of Music at Highfield Hall in Falmouth, Massachusetts.
+He is currently a piano faculty member at the Middlebury Community Music Center in Vermont.